 That is quickly followed by the triathlon of walking, talking and potty training.
 Ah, those little mommy baby play dates are really an excuse for a baby throw down.
 Babies, start you engines.
 It’s time for Who’s the Better Baaaaaby – which loosely translates to Who’s the Better Mommy.
 I never won – not once.
 I didn’t even medal.
 Although, one time I thought, for sure, I would get a bronze.

 Fast forward to elementary school and the stakes get even higher.
 Who’s reading before kindergarten, who’s already doing addition and subtraction.
-Then, there’s always the mom that thinks her little piece of heaven is too advanced for kindergarten and needs to leap-frog directly to first grade or perhaps second.
-Ugh.
+Then, there’s always the mom that thinks her little piece of heaven is too advanced for kindergarten and needs to leap-frog directly to first grade.

 Goodness, her 13-year-old has already taken the SAT’s, her 8-year-old is going to invitation only G.T. camp this summer and her 5-year-old is so advanced it’s baffling the school where to put the little lamb-chop.
 Kindergarten would be abhorrently easy and first grade would probably be a waste of time.
 But, if they put her in second grade it would be precedent setting for the school district.
 Ground breaking even.
 It was absolutely keeping her awake a night.